 Those were some of the best shows we did.
 I remember rolling up with four buses of our friends in New York and getting out in front of the venue.
 Then a van pulling a U-Haul pulls up and asked if we knew where they could unload.
 I didn’t know my self but told them they could pull up behind us.
 We unloaded, put the equipment on stage, then went back to do our thing.
 We began talking had a few beers and whatever else.
 They said they were a band from Texas named Pantera.
 None of us had heard of them, at least not yet.
 Its cool to see that when it happens for a band.

-We are on 1992 and the band have started to compose -and eventually record- some new material, the “Murder” track.
-Shortly after “Murder” recordings there was another lineup change: Al Duscai (bass) left and was replaced by Dennis Pressey.
+We are in 1992 and the band has started to compose -and eventually record- some new material, the “Murder” track.
+Shortly after the “Murder” recordings there was another lineup change: Al Duscai (bass) left and was replaced by Dennis Pressey.
 Al was one of the older members?
-Why he left?
-Can you remember how Dennis came into the band?
+Why did he leave?
+Can you remember how Dennis came in the band?

 Once again Al decided he needed a life changing moment.
 Jim had known Dennis from the area he had grown up in.
 That was another easy choice to make.
 Dennis was an excellent bass player it was a good tight fit with him and Mike.
 He was the first and only choice for that position.

-Back on the early 90s the music scene had started changing dramatically in the area, the country, the world and there was less room available for bands within the musical style of Sanctum.
+Back in the early 90s the music scene had started to change dramatically in the area, the country, the world and there was less room available for bands in the musical style of Sanctum.
 How did the band come through this strange new situation?
 Was there any specific moves you made or you tried to make to remain active, keep your fan base or move forward?

 The trend began changing but we were still playing out all the time.
 Things didn’t really change for us while that was going on.
 I guess if things had gone to the next level It may have been interesting to see if we would still be one of those bands from back then who are still doing it.

 Shortly after Al’s departure, Vinnie Cardona left the band as well.
-The band was searching for a replacement on vocals and this was not an easy task.
+The band was searching for a replacement vocalist and this was not an easy task.
 Gigs were postponed and the overall situation was strange.
-Why so many leavings on such a sort time?
+Why so many changes in such a sort time?

 After meeting with Vinnie there were things he was not happy with.
 He had some material that he and I worked on and began to use with Sanctum.
 When it all comes down to it.
 His opinion of how his songs should be played were not what he was getting.
 From our discussion he didn’t think some members were taking their work serious enough when it came to his material.
 He decided to try it himself.
 We tried to replace Vinnie but after a few attempts I personally had enough.
 I had to walk away at that point.
 What had taken years to build up was all gone in one meeting.
 No one outside the band had a clue management, road crew, even close friends.
 It was better to leave on a high point then to take what could have been a spiraling disaster.
 The tension it created was enough to make that decision.
 At the time it was a good decision.
 I wish I hadn’t completely walked away but it was the way it had to be, at least for me.
 Mike continued to play with other bands and Jim is playing with his latest band Whiskey Grin.
 Who knows what will happen next?